SuperSection/90DaysOfDevOps-Learning/Day05/README.md

 ## My Learnings Today 🎯

 - Learned about EC2 Instance setup
-  - AMI (Amazon Machine Image) and Instance type s
+  - AMI (Amazon Machine Image) and Instance types
   - How to access Remote Instance using SSH Key (.pem file)

   - How to setup Security groups